 Answer: Since the initial release of Project Zomboid, the title has been getting slow updates throughout its lifespan.
 However, recently, a massive amount of funding must have gone into the title as huge overhauls have been made to almost every aspect of the game, including animation, combat, audio, and music.
 Recently, there has also been a huge new multiplayer aspect added to the game.

-With all this being said, I truly hope you enjoyed this list and got something out of it.
-Maybe it has encouraged you to go and check out a new title?
-Either way, I hope to see you again soon!
+With all this being said, I truly hope you enjoyed this list and got something out of it and as always, thanks for reading RGS!